camicure/camicure/README.md

 - 👋 Hi, I’m @camicure
 - 👀 I’m interested in frontend
-- 🌱 I’m currently learning web developer
+- 🌱 I’m currently learning web developer and JavaScript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me camicure@gmail.com

 <!---